riverhuang1107/everai_documentation/CLI_Reference/everai_volume_en.md

 **Options**:
   * `-h, --help`  show this help message and exit
   * `--local`     Delete the local cache of volume only
-  * `--cloud`     Delete the volume in cloud, and reserve local cahce
+  * `--cloud`     Delete the volume in cloud, and reserve local cache
   * `--all`       Delete volume both cache and in-cloud

 ## everai volume get